uqlibrary/technology-training/R/ggplot2_intermediate.md

         # Author: Paula A. Martinez
         # Date: today's date, 2017

+        # how to dowload?
+        ?download.file

-     download.file(url = "https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv", destfile = "data/gapminder-FiveYearData.csv")
+        download.file(url = "https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv", destfile = "data/gapminder.csv")

 Exercise 3 - read the data in an R object (1 min)

       gapminder <- ...

-Explore the dataset

-      str()

-Exercise 4 - check if your country is in the dataset (2 min)
+Exercise 4 - Explore the dataset (1 min)

+      You can use dim(), str(), head(), tail()

-To be able to plot we should be familiar with the column names
+Exercise 5 - To be able to plot we should be familiar with the column names

      colnames(gapminder)

 ### Layers used in ggplot2

     ?ggplot

 Check the Details section